beckerbenj/eatATA/README.md

 ## Outlook

-We are hoping to build interfaces to other mathematical optimization solvers.
-The current interface to `Gurobi` is the function `prepareConstraints()`.
+We are hoping to add interfaces to other mathematical optimization solvers.

 Constraints that we hope to implement in the future: